Passenger pigeon: Description

 Of the hundreds of surviving skins, only one appears to be aberrant in color—an adult female from the collection of Walter Rothschild, Natural History Museum at Tring.
 It is a washed brown on the upper parts, wing covert, secondary feathers, and tail (where it would otherwise have been gray), and white on the primary feathers and underparts.
 The normally black spots are brown, and it is pale gray on the head, lower back, and upper-tail covert feathers, yet the iridescence is unaffected.
 The brown mutation is a result of a reduction in eumelanin, due to incomplete synthesis (oxidation) of this pigment.
 This sex-linked mutation is common in female wild birds, but it is thought the white feathers of this specimen are instead the result of bleaching due to exposure to sunlight.

 The passenger pigeon was physically adapted for speed, endurance, and maneuverability in flight, and has been described as having a streamlined version of the typical pigeon shape, such as that of the generalized rock dove (Columba livia).
 The wings were very long and pointed, and measured 220 mm from the wing-chord to the primary feathers, and 120 mm to the secondaries.
 The tail, which accounted for much of its overall length, was long and wedge-shaped (or graduated), with two central feathers longer than the rest.
 The body was slender and narrow, and the head and neck were small.

 The internal anatomy of the passenger pigeon has rarely been described.
 Robert W. Shufeldt found little to differentiate the bird's osteology from that of other pigeons when examining a male skeleton in 1914, but Julian P. Hume noted several distinct features in a more detailed 2015 description.
-The pigeon had particularly large breast muscles that indicate powerful flight (musculus pectoralis major for downstroke and the smaller musculus supracoracoideus for upstroke).
+The pigeon's particularly large breast muscles indicated a powerful flight (musculus pectoralis major for downstroke and the smaller musculus supracoracoideus for upstroke).
 The coracoid bone (which connects the scapula, furcula, and sternum) was large relative to the size of the bird, 33.4 mm, with straighter shafts and more robust articular ends than in other pigeons.
 The furcula had a sharper V-shape and was more robust, with expanded articular ends.
 The scapula was long, straight, and robust, and its distal end was enlarged.
 The sternum was very large and robust compared to that of other pigeons; its keel was 25 mm deep.
 The overlapping uncinate processes, which stiffen the ribcage, were very well developed.
-The wing bones (humerus, radius, ulna, carpometacarpus) were short but robust compared to other pigeons.
+The wing bones (humerus, radius, ulna, and carpometacarpus) were short but robust compared to other pigeons.
 The leg bones were similar to those of other pigeons.